 These seminars seek to provide academics with a deeper understanding of Chinese names and the culture that influences classroom behaviours and levels of engagement.

-The following seminars ran in 2017 by our external facilitator Dr Fiona Swee-Lin Price:
+The following seminars have been facilitated by our external facilitator Dr Fiona Swee-Lin Price:

 Understanding Chinese Names: A two hour workshop on the names of people from China and other Chinese-speaking regions.
 The session will begin with an overview of the core elements of Chinese languages, namely Chinese characters, how characters are converted into the Roman alphabet, Chinese dialects and intonation.
 The next section will explore names from Mainland China, focussing primarily on pronunciation, but also looking at structure, address, and how names are typically westernised for use in Australia.
 The final section will look at names from other Chinese-speaking regions, and will cover Chinese names from Taiwan, Hong Kong, Singapore, Malaysia and Indonesia.